Finally, A Live Action Street Fighter Trailer That Looks Proud Of Its Source Material

 Adapting a video game into a live-action film has always been a cursed thing: just look at the Resident Evil movies.
 Worse still is adapting a one-on-one fighting game franchise that popularised the genre itself.
 For every cult-adjacent oddity like the 1995 Mortal Kombat that barely makes it, you have a graveyard of adaptations that disappoint.
 Actually, let's skip that.
 The OG Mortal Kombat is the only good competitive fighting movie that I can think of.

 And finally, just finally, the new Street Fighter film seems to be headed in the right direction.
-If anything, much of the trailer feels like a cutscene of a Street Fighter game made with absolutely no budgetary restrictions.
+If anything, much of the trailer feels like a cutscene of an upcoming Street Fighter game made with absolutely no budgetary restrictions.

-In the new trailer that Sony released at the CinemaCon, we got a glimpse of Callina Liang's Chun Li on her way to reunite an estranged Ken (surprisingly, Noah Centino) and Ryu (Andrew Koji) for the next World Warrior Tournament (wait, does that mean the movie will adapt Street Fighter II?).
-There's easter eggs to the game strewn all around, like the bonus stage where you destroy a car, Cammy in teh Killer Bee outfit, the original Street Fighter II's announcer saying "You Win" and "Fight" (that even non-players would recognise) and Ryu's Hadouken with all the build-up it deserves.
-There's even Vidyut Jammwal as the elastic-limbed Dhalsim (never in my life did I imagine a Baadshaho x Street Fighter crossover).
+In the new trailer that Sony released at CinemaCon, we got a glimpse of Callina Liang's Chun Li on her way to reunite an estranged Ken (surprisingly, Noah Centino) and Ryu (Andrew Koji) for the next World Warrior Tournament (wait, does that mean the movie will adapt Street Fighter II?).
+There are Easter eggs to the game strewn all around, like the bonus stage where you destroy a car, Cammy in the Killer Bee outfit, the original Street Fighter II's announcer saying "You Win" and "Fight" (that even non-players would recognise) and Ryu's Hadouken with all the build-up it deserves.
+There's even Vidyut Jammwal as the esoteric Dhalsim (never in my life did I imagine a Baadshaho x Street Fighter crossover).
 What's more, it's Cody Rhodes acting debut as Guile (more on him later), f*****g Roman Reigns as Akuma in all his glory, and 50 Cent himself as Balrog.

-Where the trailer doesn't keep true to the game, it jokes about in a subtle diss at its source material (after all, Chun-Li does have impossible leg proportions for the casting and prosthetic teams to pin down).
+What the trailer doesn't keep true to the game, it jokes about in a subtle diss at its source material (after all, Chun-Li does have impossible leg proportions for the casting and prosthetic teams to pin down).
+And it's all in good humour.

 Street fighter trailer